 Amend Rule 33 to read 'In the Chairman's unavoidable absence, the President or the Vice-Chairman of the Committee shall take the chair.
-If neither of these officers is available, then an Officer of the Association shall chair the Meeting’.
+If neither of these officers the Vice-Chairman is not available, then another Officer of the Association shall chair the Meeting’.

 This Bye-law shall become effective on 20th August 2020 at 0001 hours.